asma-siddique/my-first-repo/README.md

 This is the resolved version of the README file, combining changes from both branches.
 Collaborator had made changes

-im intentionalyy adding mistakes in readme filee
+now im intentionalyy adding mistakes in readme filee